Trusted by 100,000+ organizations globally

 Entry points are secured using electronic locks connected to access readers and a central control panel.
 Authorized staff and guests are issued personalized credentials — via an employee badge entry system or visitor management system — that must be presented to a reader for access to be granted, reducing the risk of unauthorized access.

-Utilizing electronic access control in hospitals enables admins to monitor access events and audit trails in real-time and program automated alerts to warn personnel of suspicious activities.
+Using electronic access control in hospitals enables admins to monitor access events and audit trails in real-time and program automated alerts to warn personnel of suspicious activities.
 Different credential types can be chosen for specific areas depending on the level of risk, with high-security areas secured behind multi-layered credentials and permissions.

 Electronic healthcare access control systems can also be monitored remotely, with security teams able to deactivate credentials that have been lost, stolen or misused.
-Additionally, these solutions can be integrated with wider security devices such as alarms, environmental sensors and IP security camera systems to gain additional data and create automated threat responses.
+Additionally, these solutions can be integrated with wider security devices such as alarms, environmental sensors and IP camera systems to gain additional data and create automated threat responses.

 Monitoring visitor access in healthcare facilities is a primary security concern.
 Security staff and healthcare admins must be able to track large numbers of visitors as they travel through each facility, ensuring they have access to the right areas, are restricted from entering high-risk locations and will be accounted for in the event of an emergency.